Wilton Harassment Lawyer

 Harassment in the First Degree is a much more serious crime, and one that is charged much less frequently.
 In order to be guilty of harassment in the first degree under Connecticut General Statutes § 53a-182b, you must (1) be a convicted felon, and (2) intentionally make a threat to kill or injure another person by phone, fax, regular mail, email, social media, Facebook, or any other type of electronic communication.

 In almost all Harassment arrests, the prosecution must prove that an individual acted with specific intent.
 For that reason, it is vital to preserve as much evidence as possible that can be used to challenge the prosecutor’s case.
 That includes any evidence from social media, text messages, emails, or anything else which can demonstrate that an individual did not act with the intent to harass, annoy or alarm another.
 A trusted Wilton harassment attorney can help to gather and present this crucial information.

 What Are the Penalties for Harassment?

 Harassment in the second degree is a Class C misdemeanor that carries up to 90 days in jail, probation, and a possible fine.
 On the other hand, harassment in the first degree is a Class D Felony charge that carries a maximum of 5 years jail, probation, and a $5000 fine.

 The Wilton Police and prosecutors at Norwalk Superior Court take harassment very seriously.
-With the continuing rise of social media, school violence, and domestic violence, the Wilton Police Department is making more and more arrests for harassment to try and prevent this type of behavior.
-Therefore, it is especially important you contact a top Wilton criminal attorney today to help fight your case efficiently and as cost effectively as possible.
+With the continuing rise of social media, school violence, and domestic violence, the authorities are making more and more arrests for harassment to try and prevent this type of behavior.
+Therefore, it is especially important you contact a top Wilton Harassment lawyer today to help fight your case efficiently and as cost effectively as possible.